apache/pulsar/site2/docs/security-tls.md

 ## Configure the discovery service

-The {% popover discovery %} service used by Pulsar brokers needs to redirect all HTTPS requests, which means that it needs to be trusted by the client as well.
+The [discovery service](reference-terminology.md#service-discovery) used by Pulsar brokers needs to redirect all HTTPS requests, which means that it needs to be trusted by the client as well.
 Add this configuration in `conf/discovery.conf` in your Pulsar installation:

 ```properties
 tlsEnabled=true